kelbyludwig/kel.bz/content/post/asis-rsa.md

 _much_ larger than the modulus.
 If you follow the python script, you may notice that the public key written to `pubkey.pem` is not necessarily the public key used to encrypt the flag.
 This is where that weird exception handling code within the `while` loop comes into play.
-After a few unsuccessful attempts (most took too long) the following script eventually gave the first parameters that were large enough to decrypt the ciphertext.
+After a multiple unsuccessful attempts (most took too long) the following script eventually gave the first parameters that were large enough to decrypt the ciphertext.